 When you are arrested or convicted of drunk driving, resulting criminal charges can heavily affect your daily life.
 You may lose your job, struggle to find a new position, get expelled from college and even suffer credit problems.
 Your insurance is likely to cost more.
 Also, if you are in politics or hold other positions scrutinized by the public, you will likely experience trouble gaining those roles in the future – if you are eligible to hold office, at all.

-In Arizona, if you have been convicted of DUI you may be eligible for a Set Aside.
-A Set Aside is similar to expungement of criminal records in other states.
-To find out if a Set Aside will work to clear DUI conviction from your criminal record, call the Law Offices of David M. Cantor.
+In Arizona, if you have been convicted of DUI you may be eligible for a Set Aside (ARS 13-907).
+To find out if your case is eligible for a Set Aside, call DM Cantor.

-Depending upon the circumstances of each individual’s case, it is often possible to have a DUI, drug-related or other conviction removed from your public record by a lawyer for expungement or Set Aside.
+Depending upon the circumstances of each individual’s case, it is often possible to have a DUI, drug-related or other conviction set aside by a lawyer for Set Aside.
 First, you must complete all of the conditions of your sentence and associated probation.
 If you have achieved this and have otherwise cooperated as you should, the court may agree to have your DUI or criminal records Set Aside.
-This means that the conviction will be cleaned from your record, as if you were never found guilty.

 What a Set Aside (or also known as an Expungement) will not do is to completely erase all signs of the circumstances that led to charges.
-If you seek a job and the employer requires a criminal background check, your case will appear like a dismissal.
+If you seek a job and the employer requires a criminal background check, your case will appear, however, it will reflect that the conviction was set aside.
+This will look more favorably on you as a candidate.
 Law enforcement will keep a record.
-But you can legally say when completing job applications or going through interviews that you do not have a criminal record.
-You are able to say without worry that your charges were dismissed after a Set Aside.

 People convicted of certain felonies can also obtain a Set Aside.
-This allows felons to again be allowed to vote, own firearms and state that they are not felons.
+This allows felons to again be allowed to vote, and own firearms.

-If you were not convicted, were found not guilty in a trial for drunk driving or the charges were dropped after arrest, you can also request a Set Aside (see ARS 13-907).
+If you were found not guilty in a trial for drunk driving, or the charges were dropped after the arrest, you can also request a Set Aside (see ARS 13-907).
 This is done through a petition to the MVD.
 The police cannot use past arrest information against you after it is Set Aside, even if you are arrested again.

 Gaining a Set Aside relies upon specific circumstances of your DUI case and your criminal history.
 There are additional factors that are considered, as well.
 For a Set Aside ruling, the judge makes his or her decision based upon a number of variables.
 A ruling is then issued for your case.